Netflix UK: Every movie leaving on 1 December

 While several titles are taken down over the course of a single month, it’s typically the first day of a new month that sees a large chunk removed.

-Fortunately, we’ve compiled the full list of movies that are being removed on Wednesday (1 December), meaning you have just tonight left to watch them.
+Fortunately, we’ve compiled the full list of movies that are being removed on Wednesday (1 December), meaning you have a short amount of them left to watch them.

+Find a full list of every movie and TV show being added to Netflix in December here.

 Across Grace Alley